 We have a significant amount of goodwill and other intangible assets.
-As of January 3, 2021, we had goodwill and intangible assets of approximately \$368.9 million and \$185.0 million, respectively, which represented approximately 13% and 7% of our total assets as of such date, respectively.
+As of January 2, 2022, we had goodwill and intangible assets of approximately \$368.9 million and \$185.0 million, respectively, which represented approximately 13% and 6% of our total assets as of such date, respectively.
 Goodwill is reviewed for impairment on an annual basis in the fourth fiscal quarter or whenever events occur or circumstances change that would more likely than not reduce the fair value of our reporting unit below its carrying amount.
 Fair value is determined based on the discounted cash flows and the market value of our single reporting unit.
-If the fair value of the reporting unit is less than its carrying value, the fair value of the implied goodwill is calculated as the difference between the fair value of our reporting unit and the fair value of the underlying assets and liabilities, excluding goodwill.
-In the event an impairment to goodwill is identified, an immediate charge to earnings in an amount equal to the excess of the carrying value over the implied fair value would be recorded, which would adversely affect our operating results.
+If the fair value of the reporting unit is less than its carrying value, an immediate charge to earnings would be recorded for the amount by which the reporting unit's carrying amount exceeds its fair value, not to exceed the carrying amount of the goodwill, which would adversely affect our operating results.